 Congressman Randy Forbes was there and waited a while outside the elevators before finally heading upstairs.

-Um, look, I mean, you can speculate all you want.
+You know, look, I mean, you can speculate all you want.

 I just, you know, it's all speculation by anybody.

-I will say the veterans groups have given a thumbs up to mad dog Mattis, who's picked to become defense secretary.
+I will say the veterans groups have given a thumbs up to Mad Dog Mattis, who's picked to become defense secretary.

-Anyway, veterans' groups are applauding Trump's decision to appoint retired Marine General James Mattis as defense secretary.
+Anyway, veterans groups are applauding Trump's decision to appoint retired Marine General James Mattis as defense secretary.

 The veteran of foreign wars said it makes perfect sense to appoint him.